 - The Democratic Party may be moving to the left, but Sanders is still way to the left of everybody else.
 Nate Cohn and Harry Enten point out that the Democratic electorate is not as young, liberal and woke as you might think.
 One in two Democrats call themselves “moderate” or “conservative”.
 How do they feel about a self-described democratic socialist who wants to nationalize health care?

-- Lest we forgot: Bernie Sanders is not even a Democrat!
+- Lest we forgot: Bernie Sanders is not a Democrat.
+(He is an independent who groups with the Democrats in the Senate.)
 Forget voters for a moment; what incentive does anything in the party have to support him when he owes no loyalty to the party?

 The theory that “the party decides” may be less persuasive since Donald Trump won the Republican nomination in 2016, but party actors (everyone from activists to donors to elected officials to sympathetic journalists) still wield influence.
 They decide whom to invite to events and debates, whom to endorse and whom to give money to.